-Spanish cold soup or Gazpacho is a delicious dish for now when the weather gets warmer.
+Gazpacho is a Spanish cold soup and is a delicious dish for now when the weather gets warmer.
 If you want something different than a salad and do not spend hours in the kitchen, this refreshing soup is a good choice and healthy too.

 According to Wikipedia, the Romans introduced a cold soup to Spain.
 It consisted of bread, olive oil, water, vinegar and garlic.
 This was mainly consumed in southern Spain.
 In the nineteenth century, tomatoes were added to the soup.
 Much better, we reckon.